aaron-wu1/quartz/content/OS Grad/The UNIX Time-Sharing System.md

 source: https://dl.acm.org/doi/pdf/10.1145/361011.361061

 Q: What aspects of Unix as described in the 1974 paper do not survive today, or have been considerably changed?
+- Inode size determined by highest bit and inode bit for "large" and "small files"
+- surprisingly most haven't changed a lot
 ## Abstract
 UNIX is a general-purpose, multi-user, interactive operating system for PDP-11/40 and 11/45 computers.
 Features: